Welcome, founder!

 Use the OpenVC deck viewer.

-The OpenVC deck viewer includes two buttons that allows the investor to confirm his interest and book a call with you, or to decline the deal and provide feedback.
+The OpenVC deck viewer includes two buttons that allows investors to confirm their interests and book a call with you, or to decline the deal and provide feedback.

 Investor feedback gets directly reported into your OpenVC CRM, so you get an overview of how you perform and why investors pass on the opportunity.

-How to save your email template for future use
+20. How can I save my email template for future use?

 Once your first email has been approved, you will want to send more.
 But you don't want to type in the same message again and again.
 No worries, we got you covered.